 Give customers a number of ways to contact you

-- Publish your full postal address.
+- Include your full postal address.
 This reassures customers you have a 'real world' presence.

 4. Design for simplicity